SandyaS72/beautiful-jekyll/_posts/2018-08-13-Lavinia-Project-Test.md

 If we were REALLY invested in figuring out the actual shooting percentages of Players A and B, we could take an infinite number of random samples of the same size.
 However, not only would this be extremely inconvenient, it would be outright impossible.
 Also, because the 50-40-90 Club is for shooting percentages over the course of one season, this option doesn’t make a whole lot of sense.
 Instead, we can use the sample proportion and sample size to do inference about the actual shooting percentages by constructing [confidence intervals](https://en.wikipedia.org/wiki/Confidence_interval) .
 A smaller margin of error is preferred because that means there is less uncertainty about where the true proportion falls.

+{: .box-note}
-**With more attempts, it becomes less likely that players achieved a certain shooting percentage because of a few lucky (or unlucky) shots, and more likely that the player’s shooting percentage is representative of their skill.**
+**Key Takeaway:** With more attempts, it becomes less likely that players achieved a certain shooting percentage because of a few lucky (or unlucky) shots, and more likely that the player’s shooting percentage is representative of their skill.

 ## What does this mean for how we evaluate players?